How to design an effective skills gap analysis for employee training

 That last option might not even be necessary if you have a strong training system in place.
-In light of the ongoing “war for talent,” more companies are shifting their focus toward building talent internally as opposed to dedicating resources to new hires.
+In light of ongoing labor struggles more companies are shifting their focus toward building talent internally as opposed to dedicating resources to new hires.
 That’s where skills gap analyses are especially beneficial.
 They equip you with the information you need to strengthen your organization from within, reducing both time and costs.

 Devising an effective training plan to eliminate skills gaps

 In nearly all cases, the solution to your skills gap problem will involve training.
 Even if your strategy involves hiring new employees, you’ll want to take steps to prevent the kinds of skills gaps that hindered your organization in the first place.
 With that in mind:

 - Maintain a master list of the required and desired skills for every position within the organization.
 You can alter or expand this list over time as needed.